Fee Waivers for Citizenship Application (Form N-400)

 Eligibility for a Fee Waiver

 You likely can receive a fee waiver if you can show that you fall within one of three groups.
-First, you may be eligible for a fee waiver if a member of your household or you are receiving a government benefit because of your low income or assets.
+First, you may be eligible for a fee waiver if your spouse, the head of your household, or you are receiving a government benefit because of your low income or assets.
 This is known as a means-tested benefit.
 Examples of means-tested benefits include food stamps, Medicaid, and Supplemental Security Income.

 Another way to qualify for a waiver involves showing that your household income does not exceed 150 percent of the current federal poverty guidelines when you ask for the waiver, based on your household size.
 You will need to multiply the amounts in the federal poverty guidelines by 1.5.
 Then, you will need to calculate your household size by identifying everyone who depends on your income or the income of your spouse or head of household.
 Parents and unmarried children under 21 who live with you will count as part of your household, as well as children who are full-time students and live with you when they are on vacation.
 Children with special needs due to disabilities also likely are part of your household.
 Any other people listed as dependents of your spouse, your head of household, or you on tax returns likely will qualify as part of your household.